starship/starship/docs/es-ES/config/README.md

 ## Zig

 By default the the `zig` module shows the currently installed version of Zig.
-El módulo se muestra si algunas de las siguientes condiciones se cumplen:
+The module will be shown if any of the following conditions are met:

-- El directorio actual contiene un archivo `.zig`
+- The current directory contains a `.zig` file

 ### Opciones